Reviewed by Thrillophilia New Zealand Operations Team

 Imagine standing on the edge of a skyscraper, looking straight down at the city of Auckland below with just a harness attached to you.
 At Aucklandβs Sky Tower, you can enjoy this guided walk around a narrow platform located 192 meters above ground.
 You get these amazing 360-degree views of the city and see landmarks like WaitematΔ Harbour and Rangitoto Island.

-If you are in a mood for fun, you can take on fun challenges like leaning out over the edge or posing for dramatic photos.
+If you are in the mood for fun, you can take on fun challenges like leaning out over the edge or posing for dramatic photos.

 5. Whale Watching at Kaikoura